-Chelsea Women v Vllaznia Femra
+Kerr gets four as Chelsea put eight past Vllaznia

 Post update

 Attempt missed.
-Guro Reiten (Chelsea Women) left footed shot from outside the box is high and wide to the right.
-Assisted by Sophie Ingle.
+Fran Kirby (Chelsea Women) left footed shot from the centre of the box misses to the right.
+Assisted by Bethany England.

+Goal!
+Chelsea Women 8, Vllaznia Femra 0.
+Pernille Harder (Chelsea Women) right footed shot from the centre of the box to the bottom left corner.

+Attempt saved.
+Katerina Svitková (Chelsea Women) right footed shot from the centre of the box is saved in the bottom right corner.

 Post update